united-manufacturing-hub/united-manufacturing-hub/docs/content/en/docs/Tutorials/add-username-password-authentification-k3os-ssh/index.md

   This article explains how to enable the classic username / password authentification for SSH in k3os
 ---

+**DANGER: NOT RECOMMENDED FOR PRODUCTION!
+USE DEFAULT BEHAVIOR WITH CERTIFICATES INSTEAD**

 ## Prerequisites

 - Edge device running [k3OS](https://github.com/rancher/k3os)